 Designed for beginners, this course offers a more comprehensive look than other surface-level courses.

-Course length — Three months of course work at an average of 10 hours per week
+Course length — Two months of course work at an average of 10 hours per week.

 For those looking for a start in developing and building cloud services, this course offers an introductory experience in working within the AWS ecosystem.
 If you’re a programmer with some experience in web development, cloud development, or hosting and web applications, then this “nanodegree” can establish you as a certified AWS Cloud Architect.